benbenzi888/RFO_DeepDRR/README.md

 Currently, only a dataset of size 500 is uploaded as a sample. **More and larger datasets are going to be here as time goes**

 ## Rendered RFO models
 Many RFO 3D models that are believed to be very common in clinical surgeries have been uploaded into [RFO models](./RFO_models).
 The RFO 3D model list is shown as follows.
 All the RFO models are saved as .obj files.
-Since the pipeline is set to load dicom files as input, we also provide an example script([obj2dcm](./RFO_models/obj2dcm.py)) to convert these .obj files into .dcm files.
+Since the pipeline is set to load dicom files as input, we also provide an example script ([obj2dcm.py](./RFO_models/obj2dcm.py)) to convert these .obj files into .dcm files.
 Revise it as you want.

 | RFO type  | File(folder) name |
 |-----------|-------------------|